camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/multi-namespace-deployment.md

 ## Team1 deployment

-This deployment works with Zeebe, Operate, Tasklist, and Optimize, and authenticates against the main Keycloak:
+This deployment includes Zeebe, Operate, Tasklist, and Optimize, and authenticates against Keycloak in the management deployment:

 ```yaml
 # Namespace: camunda-team1